wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.2.12 =

+- Performance improvements: favicon update checking is now done in the Admin section (not the Public section), locales are not loaded in the Public section anymore.

 = 1.2.11 =